mohitgawale/Noora_Health_Project/README.md

    - **Transform** the data (combine and clean it)
    - **Validate** it (check for data quality issues)
    - **Visualize** the results using charts and graphs
 ---

 This end-to-end pipeline ensures automated ingestion, clean data, and meaningful insights.

+# 📝 Additional Notes

+### 📊 User Metrics Clarification

+The project was expected to compute and visualize:

+- **Total Users Over Time**: Users who sent or received a message
+- **Active Users Over Time**: Users who sent a message (inbound direction)

+However, after inspecting the data:
+- All entries share the same `number_id`, indicating there is only **one unique user**.
+- Given this, user-based metrics and visualizations were not meaningful or created, as they would not offer insights beyond a single user's activity.

+---

+### ⚙️ On the Use of PySpark

+While **PySpark** was initially considered for this pipeline:

+- The dataset is small and does not require distributed processing.
+- Using Spark in this context would add unnecessary complexity without any real performance benefit.

+In a **production environment**, Spark would be recommended for:
+- Large-scale datasets
+- Parallel processing of real-time or batch data
+- Integration with distributed storage systems (e.g., HDFS, S3)

+For this use case, **standard Python (pandas + SQL)** was optimal for both simplicity and performance.

+---